How can you tell if your company is growing?

 As they say, what gets measured gets improved.
 Quantifying your current performance through key performance indicators (KPIs) will give you a framework from which to assess your progress.

 But how do you choose the right KPIs to focus on for your business?
 The short answer is that it really depends.

 While there isn't a hard-and-fast rule for choosing the proper KPIs, there are a number of factors you should always take into consideration.

-In this post we'll walk you through some of the factors that will influence which KPIs you should focus on and help you hone in on the metrics that matter the most for your business.
+In this post, we'll walk you through some of the factors that influence which KPIs you should focus on and help you hone in on the metrics that matter the most for your business.